dart-lang/dartdoc/README.md

 Q: What about docgen/dartdocgen/dartdoc-viewer?

-A: This new tool intents to replace our existing set of tools.
-We'll take the best ideas and implementations from our existing tools, and fold them into this tool.
+A: This new tool intends to replace our existing set of API documentation tools.
+We'll take the best ideas and implementations from our existing doc tools, and fold them into this tool.

 ## Issues and bugs